- Call Number:

 PRO CO 5/751-769.

-A microfilm shelf list giving the reel numbers and dates for the volumes in the Loyalist Collection has been created by the author of the Loyalist Collection Inventory.
-This finding aid is available in print with the Loyalist Collection Finding Aids and on the World Wide Web.
+A microfilm shelf list giving the reel numbers and dates for the volumes is available in print and as a PDF.

 A more detailed list of contents for Volumes 751-754 can be found in Andrews, Charles M. Guide to the Materials for American History to 1783 in the Public Record Office of Great Britain.
 Volume 1, The State Papers.
 Washington: Carnegie Institution, 1912.